 - Review medical bills and insurance claims to ensure insurance is being applied appropriately.

 - Analyze the patient’s health insurance and available benefits and healthcare programs to access benefits and lower expenses.

-- Limit the family’s travel time and time away from work by responding to emergencies and preventing crisis through planning, advocacy, and care coordination.
+- Limit the family’s travel time and time away from work by responding to emergencies and preventing crises through planning, advocacy, and care coordination.

 - Resolve and deal with family disputes that may result in added expenses, delayed care, or lack of care oversight.

 Yes – We are on call 24/7.
-We also aim to prevent crisis through assessment, monitoring planning and problem solving.
+We also aim to prevent crises through assessment, monitoring, planning, and problem-solving.